 - 1. Add a sub container to the template container of Scatter Chart. - 2.
 Add the font to be used as label to the new sub container and modify to proper size and position, text orientation and another properties. - 3.
 Refresh scatter containers by dropping the template container into Container property of Scatter Chart. - 4.
 Add a Data Label to the same container of Scatter Chart. - 5.
 Update Data or Shared Mem.
-Key Data, Transfer Mode and Data Delim of Data Label plug-in to the same as the Scatter Chart plug-in. - 6.
-Click Resend Data in the Data Storage plug-in if enabled. - 7.
+Key Data, Transfer Mode and Data Delim of Data Label to the same as the Scatter Chart plug-in. - 6.
+Click Resend Data in Data Storage, if enabled. - 7.
 Pos X, Pos Y and Pos Z properties of Data Label are disabled and are controlled by Scatter Chart.